 Break any of these rules sooner than say anything outright barbarous.

 So in summary, Orwellian prose is writing which is short, simple and crucially, understandable.
-And if you’re looking for a simple and effective method of how to write prose, here it is.
+And if you’re looking for a simple and effective method of how to write good prose, here it is.

 When we explore answers to the question, what is prose writing, one approach we inevitably turn to is the stained glass window—the antithesis to Orwell’s clear pane method.